Devil’s Food Snack Cake

 - Pour into a 13x9-in. baking pan coated with cooking spray.
 Sprinkle with remaining chips and pecans.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack before cutting.
-Yield: 24 servings.

 Nutrition Facts1 piece: 174 calories, 9g fat (3g saturated fat), 23mg cholesterol, 91mg sodium, 22g carbohydrate (13g sugars, 2g fiber), 3g protein.
 Diabetic Exchanges: 2 fat, 1-1/2 starch.

 Sep 7, 2016

 I just made this cake today!
 I used candied cherries in place of nuts!
 I also used 1/8 cup of all-purpose flour mixed in with the chocolate chips and cherries for the cake batter.
 I preferred to use all-purpose flour as whole wheat flour has a coarser texture to a cake and used 1/2 tsp. salt.
 I also used 12x8" greased and floured baking pan!
 Baked 40 minutes!delowenstein

 Amazing!
 This was a fabulous dessert,especially when trying to be healthy but still wanting some chocolate.